danieox/project_euler_codes/README.md

 ## Structure
 - Each problem is saved in a separate Python file.
 - Filenames follow the pattern: `problem#.py` (e.g., `problem1.py`).
+- Files are grouped in 10s in different folders (folder `1-10` contain problems 1 to 10).

 ## Technologies Used
 - Python3 (for now)